mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

-   As the master process uses a separate thread to perform MPI communication with the workers, the backend MPI implementation should provide support for :const:`MPI.THREAD_MULTIPLE`.
+   As the master process uses a separate thread to perform MPI communication with the workers, the backend MPI implementation should provide support for `MPI.THREAD_MULTIPLE`.
 However, some popular MPI implementations do not support yet concurrent MPI calls from multiple threads.
 Additionally, users may decide to initialize MPI with a lower level of thread support.
-If the level of thread support in the backend MPI is less than :const:`MPI.THREAD_MULTIPLE`, :mod:`mpi4py.futures` will use a global lock to serialize MPI calls.
-If the level of thread support is less than :const:`MPI.THREAD_SERIALIZED`, :mod:`mpi4py.futures` will emit a :exc:`RuntimeWarning`.
+If the level of thread support in the backend MPI is less than `MPI.THREAD_MULTIPLE`, :mod:`mpi4py.futures` will use a global lock to serialize MPI calls.
+If the level of thread support is less than `MPI.THREAD_SERIALIZED`, :mod:`mpi4py.futures` will emit a :exc:`RuntimeWarning`.

 .. warning::

-   If the level of thread support in the backend MPI is less than :const:`MPI.THREAD_SERIALIZED` (i.e, it is either :const:`MPI.THREAD_SINGLE` or :const:`MPI.THREAD_FUNNELED`), in theory :mod:`mpi4py.futures` cannot be used.
+   If the level of thread support in the backend MPI is less than `MPI.THREAD_SERIALIZED` (i.e, it is either `MPI.THREAD_SINGLE` or `MPI.THREAD_FUNNELED`), in theory :mod:`mpi4py.futures` cannot be used.
 Rather than raising an exception, :mod:`mpi4py.futures` emits a warning and takes a "cross-fingers" attitude to continue execution in the hope that serializing MPI calls with a global lock will actually work.